ista-vamos/sttt-experiments/plots/README.md

 either from the data that we measured (see later) or from data reproduced by experiments in this artifact.

-After the generation, plots should be automatically opened.
-If this step for some reason fails, the plots still can be opened manually in a PDF viewer.
-They are generated into this directory.
+After the generation, plots are saved into `/opt/results`.
+This folder should be bound to a folder outside of the docker (see the top-level README.md) and thus you should see the generatied files there.

 ## Generating plots from our data